KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - first time applying some of the concepts I learned in a more free-form environment.
 I.e use all the tools we gave you to solve this problem , rather than use a loop for this problem, now use a if statement for this one etc.
 - felt like making great progress, things were clicking, competing tasks. but then two laters strugling with seemingly basic tasks on the homework.
 - approached homework with wrong attitude. trying to rush through, making silly mistakes. not breaking problem down.
+- benefits of slack community - share the struggle